 We are looking for ventures that meet the following criteria:

 - Your venture has arts at its core: this means your idea either directly promotes the arts or features arts as an intrinsic part of the mission or business model.

 - The team must include at least 1 current MIT student.
 Currently registered MIT students include all full-time and part-time undergraduates, graduate students, and post-doctoral candidates.

 - Each team may enter only one idea.

 - Submissions must be the original work of the submitting team.

 - The Judging Panel reserves the right to disqualify any entry.

 1. What does it mean to have arts and design at the core of a business?

 - Your business must create, integrate or promote the arts as its primary goal.
 Examples are: new web platform that connects artists; a game company that focuses on music; a network designed to promote artistic culture; a company that licenses an algorithm used to collect data points on songs for better searching and disseminating.
 As long as the arts and/or design are critical to your business plan, you are eligible to compete.

-- A panel of leaders from the Arts at MIT will review all the applicants who check the Creative Arts Prize box and submit their executive summary.
+- A panel of leaders from the Arts at MIT will review all the applications.
 A group of semi-finalists will then be reviewed by our panel of expert judges.
 Judges may include former and current MIT Visiting Artists, entrepreneurs in the creative industries, local artists, MIT alumni and leaders of the Arts at MIT.